iotaledger/iota-wiki/docs/learn/protocols/iota2.0/core-concepts/data-structures.md

 The _Signature_ field over the block is computed as follows:

-- Let `Block Header Hash` be the BLAKE2b-256 hash over the serialized block header.
+- Let `Block Header Hash` be the BLAKE2b-256 hash over the serialized _block header_ .
 - Let `Block Hash` be the BLAKE2b-256 hash over the serialized content of the _Block_ field.
 - Let `Signing Input` be the concatenation of `Block Header Hash` and `Block Hash`.
 - Let the resulting signature be the Ed25519 signature of `Signing Input`.